-- Keep the stoma site wound covered when showering. - A district nurse will be arranged to visit if necessary.
-They will phone you to inform you of their visit time. - Watch for any redness, swelling and discharge.
-See your GP if any of these occur.
+- · Keep the stoma site wound covered when showering. - A district nurse will be arranged to visit, they will contact you to advise of their visit time. - Watch for any redness, swelling and discharge.
+See your GP if any of these symptoms occur.